jacobobryant/hallway/README.md

 ## Contributing

 Please do.
-Contact me and I'll help you get started.
-(Short version: run `./task dev` to run it locally).
+See the [Requirements section](https://findka.com/biff/#getting-started) in the Biff docs, then run `./task dev`.
+I'm also happy to help you get started.

 ## License